bjn7/Tau/README.md

 - Simple, intuitive user interface.
 - Completely free and open source.

+Double click on card to copy code btw

 ## Installation

 - **Windows**: Download the installer from [releases](https://github.com/bjn7/Tau/releases) and run it.